11.11 The Biggest Deals of the Year. 40% OFF on selected cloud servers with a free 100 GB data transfer! Click here to learn more.

 Many of you may already be familiar with common machine translation tools such as Google Translate and Bing Microsoft Translator, but have you heard of Alibaba's machine translation tool?
 For Alibaba, machine translation is vital to the survival and growth of Alibaba's cross-border e-commerce business.

 In this article, Chen Bo'xing, Alibaba Group Senior Algorithm Expert in Machine Intelligence Laboratory, introduces Alibaba's machine translation capabilities in the e-commerce industry.
 We will be looking at the challenges and countermeasures by Alibaba Group's Machine Translation Technology team in the cross-border e-commerce field.
-Specifically, we will be discussing about data collection and selection, machine translation models, and other innovative work of Alibaba Machine Translation Technology team.
+Specifically, we will be discussing about data processing and selection, machine translation models, and other innovative work of Alibaba Machine Translation Technology team.

 Chen Bo'xing is a Senior Algorithm Expert in Alibaba Group's Machine Intelligence Laboratory.
 His research concentrates on machine translation, natural language processing, and machine learning.
 Before joining Alibaba Group, he was a researcher (2009-2017) at the National Research Council Canada (NRC).
 Tracing further back, he served as a researcher in Singapore Information and Communication Research Institution after obtaining his Postdoctoral degrees from Université Grenoble Alpes (France) and FBK-IRST (Italy).